VirgilSecurity/virgil-sdk-python/README.md

 decrypted_data = crypto.decrypt_then_verify(encrypted_data, bob_private_key, alice_relevant_public_keys)
 ```

+#### Encrypt and decrypt large file

+See the full code example of how to encrypt and decrypt large files [here](/examples/encrypt_decrypt_large_file.py).

 ## Docs
-irgil Security has a powerful set of APIs, and the documentation below can get you started today.
+Virgil Security has a powerful set of APIs, and the documentation below can get you started today.

 In order to use the Virgil SDK with your application, you will need to configure your application first.
 By default, the SDK will attempt to look for Virgil-specific settings in your application but you can customize those during the SDK configuration.